muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

           |                        | * disambiguate unary named Kit sels from Duo sels and generic_group
           |                        | * separate members in Lot sels
     ------+------------------------+---------------------------------------
-    ::    | nestings               | * prefix each element of a Nesting literal
+    ::    | nestings               | * prefix or separate elements of a Nesting literal
           |                        | * disambiguate Nesting from Text
     ------+------------------------+---------------------------------------
     +     | addition               | * optional indicates positive-Integer/Fraction literal